 \textit{Quantumly}, it is possible to improve the query complexity to $O(\sqrt N)$.
 How is it done in practice?
 We have to ask someone again to generate a $n$-bit random number $x_0$ and define $f$.
 This person, the \textit{oracle}, implements $f$ through a unitary matrix $U_{f}$ in a quantum computer.
 We can use $U_{f}$, but we cannot see the details of the implementation of $U_{f}$.
 Each time we use $U_{f}$, we add a unit to the count.
 We can use additional gates that obviously don't depend on $x_0$.

-We have the same problem that can be solved by algorithms executed in two different machines.
-In the first case, a classical computer with $O(n)$ bits is used and the solution is found after $O(N)$ steps.
-In the second case, a quantum computer with $O(n)$ qubits is used and the solution is found after $O(\sqrt{N})$ steps.
-This improvement in complexity justifies the investment in quantum hardware and the study of techniques to develop quantum algorithms, which necessarily have to use the state superposition.
-In the case of Grover's algorithm, $U_{f}$ acting on a superposition of states evaluates $f$ at more than one point in the domain at the same time with the same available resources.
-The classical computer needs an exponential number of processors to perform this task with the same efficiency.
+We have the same problem that can be solved by algorithms executed on two different machines.
+In the first case, a classical computer with $O(n)$ bits is used and the solution is found after $O(N)$ evaluations of $f$.
+In the second case, a quantum computer with $O(n)$ qubits is used and the solution is found after $O(\sqrt{N})$ evaluations of $f$.
+This improvement in complexity motivates the investment in quantum hardware and the development of quantum algorithms, which necessarily make use of state superposition.
+In the case of Grover's algorithm, applying $U_f$ to a superposition, together with additional quantum operations, allows the desired element to be identified with fewer evaluations of $f$ than are required classically.